ureshvahalia/bridge_deals_db/README.md

 # bridge_deals_db
-DB of bridge team games scraped from BBO and other repositories, along with analytics derived from these deals
+DB of bridge team games scraped from BBO and other repositories, along with analytics derived from these deals.
-The repository has the following folders, saved as gzipeed tar files:
+The repository has the following folders under Releases (https://github.com/ureshvahalia/bridge_deals_db/releases), saved as gzipeed tar files:
 ## bridge_deals:
 Folder with all the deals, organized by file type, then by year and event.
   -- LIN files are from BBO vugraphs.
 I have gathered all files from 2020 to April 2025